-These collaborations foster links between University of Sydney departments and the Glebe community which, in turn, enable shared learning between community and students.
+These collaborations foster links between University of Sydney departments and the University's neighbours which, in turn, enable shared learning between community and students.

 The Neighbourhood Research Hub engages in strategic collaboration with community members, University of Sydney departments and schools, the City of Sydney, government and non-government agencies and other stakeholders to develop leadership in the community and effectively advocate for local issues.